Last Updated on July 27, 2021 by Maggie Looker

-The first tip for selling your home is to get a real estate agent.
-While some people want to act as their own agent in hopes of saving a little money, they may actually end up losing money in the end.
-That’s because the process of selling a house is extremely complex.
-It requires a lot of expert knowledge about the market, understanding how to find interested buyers, skilled negotiation tactics and detailed management of all the appropriate legal paperwork.
-If you don’t manage everything correctly, you could leave thousands of dollars on the table.
+The first tip to sell your house is to get a real estate agent.
+Some people may entertain the idea of acting as their own agent in hopes of saving some money.
+It is a legitimate option.
+However, the process of selling a house can be complicated if you’re not experienced in handling real estate transactions and the legal requirements.
+The sale of house does require knowledge of the market, understanding how to find interested buyers, skilled negotiation tactics and detailed management of all the appropriate legal paperwork.

 Real estate agents take a lot of stress out of selling your house and make sure every part of the process is done correctly.
 At Homes for Heroes, our real estate specialists are experts at selling homes in your community and love assisting heroes who are looking to sell.
-Not to mention, heroes save an average of $2,400 when they work with Homes for Heroes specialists to sell their home.
-Simply register online, there’s no obligation, and you’ll be automatically paired with a specialist in your local area.
+Not to mention, heroes save an average of $3,000 when they work with Homes for Heroes specialists to sell their home.
+Simply register online, there’s no obligation.
+A member of our team will follow up with you to answer your questions, and when you’re ready, they can connect you with our local specialists to get you started with the process to sell your house.

 The next tip for selling your home is to figure out how much your home is worth.
 Your real estate specialist will put together a comparative market analysis.
 This analysis generally looks at the quality of your neighborhood, the age, condition and any upgrades made to your house, the overall property value, and the average price of similar homes recently sold in the area.
 All of this information will help your real estate specialist determine the best pricing strategy to sell your house.